OndrejSladky/f-masked-superstrings-supplement/README.md

 ## Introduction

-Here we provide supplementary materials for the paper *Function-Assigned Masked Superstrings as a Versatile and Compact Data Type for $k$-Mer Sets*, including the data sets used and experimental pipelines.
+Here we provide supplementary materials for the paper *Function-Assigned Masked Superstrings as a Versatile and Compact Data Type for k-Mer Sets*, including the data sets used and experimental pipelines.

 ### Citation